rochars/wavefile/README.md

 npm install wavefile
 ```

-To use it from the command line:
+To use it from the command line, install it globally:
 ```
 npm install wavefile -g
 ```